 IMPORTANT: The new E/M code selection requirements make it possible for you to get paid for all the time (or medical decision making) you spend on a visit.
 But you have to know how to correctly incorporate these code changes to take advantage of this benefit.

 Your physicians and staff are depending on you to master these mandated E/M coding rules to ensure you capture every single dollar you are entitled to.
 Fortunately, you don’t have to do this alone.
 This is where nationally recognized coding and training expert, Lee Williams, RHIA, CCS, CCDS, CPC, CPCO, CEMC, CHONC, CRC, can help.

-During her upcoming online training on Wednesday, December 16th at 3pm ET, Lee will walk you through EXACTLY how you can ethically and optimally apply every 2021 office visit code change by the January 1st deadline.
+During her online training, Lee will walk you through EXACTLY how you can ethically and optimally apply every 2021 office visit code change.
 This expert led training will provide you with step-by-step advice so you can more completely code, bill and document your patient office visits to ensure you can claim every dollar you deserve for these essential services.

-Here are just a few of the changes you’ll receive direction on by attending this upcoming 90-minute online training:
+Here are just a few of the changes you’ll receive direction on during this 90-minute online training:

 - Make the right choice between total time vs medical decision-making to get paid more

 - Pinpoint the exact exam elements you need to support each office visit code (CPT codes 99201-99215)